Zirias/mkclidoc/README.md

   mentioned first.
 * `optional` is a boolean flag and must be `0` or `1`.
 It defaults to `0` for flags and `1` for args.
+* `manrefs` is a list of references to other manpages for output in a manpage format.
+Each entry is of the form `name.section`.
+If the section part is omitted, it defaults to `1`.

 A text field can be given on the same line, or as a block starting on the next line and ended by a line containing a single period (`.`).